aswain009/java-oop-class-notes/final-exam.md

 8) Know your interfaces and what they do: iterator, iterable, listIterator, Collection, list

 ## multiple-choice
-1) ArrayList and LikedList efficiencies - efficiencies for removing, adding , etc
+1) ArrayList and LikedList efficiencies - efficiencies for removing, adding , etc.
-2) Choose best collection to apply for a given situations: storing payroll calculations, program to track progress in a maze, keeping track of customers in alphabetical order, Driving dispatching system like uber
+2) Choose best collection to apply for a given situations: storing payroll calculations, program to track progress in a maze, keeping track of customers in alphabetical order, driving dispatching system like Uber.

-Basically make sure you know the ins and outs of the following data structures: ArrayList, LinkedList, Queue, or Stack
+Basically make sure you know the ins and outs of the following data structures: ArrayList, LinkedList, Queue, or Stack.

 ## coding problems

 ### Decorator Pattern coding problem:
 1) Desc: Need to create a system to allow for basic seat reservations and decorations for adding wifi.
 2) You're given a UML diagram where you'll need to implement a few classes.
-3) What you need to do is to look at the UML diagram and simply implement the methods using the decorator method
+3) What you need to do is to look at the UML diagram and simply implement the methods using the decorator method.
 4) You will be given an sample of what your output should look like.
 5) you will be given a 'RunMe.java' file with starter code.
 Go over what the Decorator classes do: